View Document Text

 A.

-establish or refine a committee as needed.
-On a periodic basis, Greenspring will educate Plan
+or refine a committee as needed.
+On a periodic basis, Greenspring will educate Plan fiduciaries on their

 B.

-the Client in evaluating the reasonableness of Plan fees.
-This may include documenting and
+Client in evaluating the reasonableness of Plan fees.
+This may include documenting and benchmarking

 C.

-the Client by providing an analysis and comparison of the Plan’s current vendor(s) products, services,
+Client by providing an analysis and comparison of the Plan’s current vendor(s) products, services, and

 D.